MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/4-configure-a-caching-policy.md

 `http://<boardgames.domain>/stock/api/product?partnumber=3416`

-By default, cache entries are not recorded with their query parameters.
-Suppose a different product is requested:
+By default, cache entries are not recorded with their query parameters. <!-- REVIEW I experimented with this and this statement is not correct; it appears the default is to vary by *all* query parameters.
+If you start specifying vary-by-query-parameters modifiers, it only uses those.
+The scenario here should be a case where changes in some parameters should still use the cached value; you'd want to call out all the *other* parameters with vary-by-query-parameters elements --> Suppose a different product is requested:

 `http://<boardgames.domain>/stock/api/product?partnumber=5484`